solidjs/solid-start/docs/routes/api/FileRoutes.md

 The `<FileRoutes>` component collects routes from the file-system in the `/routes` folder to be inserted into a parent `<Router>` component.

-Since `FileRoutes` returns a route configuration, it must be placed directly inside a `<Router>`, usually the one in your `root.tsx` file.
+Since `FileRoutes` returns a route configuration, it must be placed directly inside a `<Router>`, usually the one in your `app.tsx` file.

 ```tsx twoslash {7-9} filename="app.tsx"
 import { Suspense } from "solid-js";